anadebarros/100-days-of-code/log.md

 **Today's Progress**:
 <ul>
 <li> Finished FreeCodeCamp jQuery section of Front End Development certification </li>
+<li> Developed a random sentence generator using JS (with optional onclick or setInterval functions)</li>
 <li> Continued tutorial on how to work with canvas and 2d to make an arcade tennis game</li>

 **Thoughts:** Today I had my web and mobile development class after work, so there is not much time left to code.However, I do code during my classes!